huncijr/R3_Love/README.md

 docker compose up --build
 ```

-The frontend comes up on `localhost:8080`, the backend on `localhost:4000`.
-That's it.
+The frontend will be on `localhost:8080`, the backend will be `localhost:4000`.

 If you'd rather run it without Docker, install the dependencies in both the `backend` and `frontend` folders, keep the same `.env`, then start the dev servers: